rgeorgia/chronicle-my-brain/docs/source/OpenBSD/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-NetBSD Notes
+OpenBSD Notes
 =============

 .. toctree::
    :maxdepth: 2
-   :caption: NetBSD
+   :caption: OpenBSD

-   addnewdisk
+   openbsd-firefox
+   openbsd-httpd
+   openbsd-print